Our team

 She has given expert evidence in the UK and in Strasbourg in both criminal and civil court proceedings, and to Parliament.
 She is a member of the British Psychological Society Presidential Taskforce on Asylum Seekers and Refugees.

-Tiffany watts, strategic advisor +
+Tiffany watts, projects and partnerships lead +

 Tiffany has worked in the development sector for over 20 years, first as a fundraiser and then as a CEO/director.